tushortz/PackageControlPackages/README.md

 [SideBarHider](https://packagecontrol.io/packages/SideBarHider) - Sublime Text 3 plugin to automatically hide the side bar when it loses focus

+[SideBarMenuAdvanced](https://packagecontrol.io/packages/SideBarMenuAdvanced) - Custom Sublime Text 3 SideBar context menu

-[SideBarTools](https://packagecontrol.io/packages/SideBarTools) - Duplicate files and copy paths from the Side Bar in Sublime Text 3
+[SideBarTools](https://packagecontrol.io/packages/SideBarTools) - Duplicate or compare files and copy paths from the Side Bar in Sublime Text 3

 [SidebarHoverToggle](https://packagecontrol.io/packages/SidebarHoverToggle) - A sublime text 3 plugin that opens and closes the sidebar, based on where your mouse is